 If you need to sell your home quickly and don’t have time for the often-lengthy process of a traditional sale, iBuyers and cash homebuying companies may be worth considering.

-An iBuying company operates mostly online and typically makes an offer on homes within 24 to 48 hours.
-Once you accept an offer, the entire process can often be completed within a few weeks.
-Opendoor and Offerpad are two of the biggest iBuyers.
-Similarly, cash homebuying companies also allow you to sell a home fast.
+An online iBuying company — Opendoor and Offerpad are two of the biggest — typically makes an offer on homes within 24 to 48 hours.
+Once you accept an offer, the entire process can often be completed within a few weeks, or sometimes even less.
+Similarly, cash homebuyers also allow you to sell a home fast.
 These companies make all-cash offers and may be able to finalize a sale in as little as one week, and they often handle all of the required closing paperwork for you as well.

 Recessions mean belt tightening and potential layoffs.
 If your area is hard-hit by job losses, it can severely limit the number of qualified buyers.
-Bankrate’s most recent Economic Indicator poll shows a 64 percent chance of a recession this year — if you’re concerned about its impact, it might be best to sell before it (potentially) happens.
+Bankrate’s most recent Economic Indicator Survey shows a 59 percent chance of a recession by July 2024 — if you’re concerned about its impact, it might be best to sell before it (potentially) happens.

-Deciding whether it’s a good year to sell a house really depends on your personal circumstances and the specific dynamics of the market in your area.
+Deciding whether to sell your house before the end of the year really depends on your personal circumstances and the specific dynamics of the market in your area.
 “The current national real estate market is what we call a transitional market, meaning that it is not sure what it wants to do — whether to go clearly up or clearly down,” says Katie Severance, a Florida Realtor.
 “So, it depends on where you are selling.
 Interest rates are up, causing prices in some markets to go down, and yet in other areas, prices are still climbing.
 It’s all geographically driven.”
 If you need to sell now, whether it’s a good time or not, an experienced local agent can guide you through the process.

 If you make a substantial amount of money on the sale of your home, you may be subject to capital gains taxes.
 The exact tax rate you’ll pay is impacted by various factors, including how much of a profit you make, how long you’ve owned the home, your marital status and more.
 You’ll also have to pay any outstanding property taxes still owed at the time of sale, and many states have a real estate transfer tax that may be owed as well.